Lemon Garlic Broccoli

 - More Side Dish Recipes

-- Check your kitchen for butter, olive oil, and kosher salt
+- Pantry Ingredients – butter, olive oil, and kosher salt

 Do you have a favorite way to prepare broccoli?
 Let me know in the comments.
 I’m always looking for new ideas!